Diagnosing lag on your Minecraft server

 While some statistics may lead you to believe your server is lagging, it's important to check if you're actually experiencing lag in-game.
 If you're not, then there is probably nothing to worry about.

-Make sure you have spark installed on your server.
-Modded servers will automatically have the mod installed if you use our Software installer.
-Modern plugin servers running Paper/Pufferfish/Purpur/other Paper forks will have spark built-in.
+Make sure you have spark installed on your server, which will allow you to diagnose the source of the lag.
+Modded servers will automatically have it installed if you install Fabric/Forge via the Software tab.
+Modern plugin servers running Paper or derivatives will also have spark built-in.

-Run the spark profiler open command in your server's console, and click the link in sends in console.
-If it says "The profiler isn't running", run spark profiler --start, wait 15+ minutes (the longer the better), and then repeat this step.
+If the server is dropping below 20 TPS, run the spark profiler open command via console, and click the link sent in console to open the generated spark profile.
+If it says "The profiler isn't running", run spark profiler --start then wait 15+ minutes (the longer the better), and repeat this step.

 Typically, when lag is noticeable in-game, these large-number nodes will be orange, red, or just significantly bigger than the rest of the nodes next to them.